Simple Present Tense - Structure, Uses, Examples & Rules to Add -s, -es, -ies

 4. She makes tea.

-5. It rains in rainy season.
+5. It rains in the rainy season.

 6. We speak English.

-7. They help poor.
+7. They help the poor.

-8. John writes story.
+8. John writes a story.

 9. Birds fly in the sky.